mlc-ai/web-llm/site/index.md

 ## Chat Demo

-The chat demo is based on [Llama 2](https://ai.meta.com/llama/), [vicuna-7b-v1.1](https://huggingface.co/lmsys/vicuna-7b-delta-v1.1) model and [RedPajama-INCITE-Chat-3B-v1](https://huggingface.co/togethercomputer/RedPajama-INCITE-Chat-3B-v1) model.
+The chat demo is based on [Llama 2](https://ai.meta.com/llama/), [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) and its variants, and [RedPajama-INCITE-Chat-3B-v1](https://huggingface.co/togethercomputer/RedPajama-INCITE-Chat-3B-v1) model.
 More model supports are on the way.

 <div id="llm_chat"></div>